Hyle-org/devhub-hyle/docs/concepts/proof-composition.md

 ### Mixing proof schemes

-Since proofs in Hylé remain independent, each proof in a composed transaction can use its own proving scheme.
+Since proofs in Hyli remain independent, each proof in a composed transaction can use its own proving scheme.
 Proofs are verified separately, eliminating the need to compromise for compatibility.
 This also enables cross-contract calls between applications using different proof systems.

 You can: